^ Unfortunately, this is untrue – this item is out of stock currently!

-Original brass porthole that has been polished.
+Original antique brass nautical porthole that has been polished.
 The glass measures 12 inches in diameter and has wear and scratches from years of sea travel.
 Both closure dogs spin on and off with no issues.
 The frame of the porthole measures 17 inches in total diameter.
 The outer diameter of the back inner flange is 13 1/2 inches and extends out from the back of the frame by 1/2 inch.
 This porthole will extend out from the mounting surface by 5 1/4 inches.
 Weighs 44 pounds.

 There is one large chip on the back side of the glass that measures 1 3/4 inches by 1 1/2 inches.
 There is minor pitting on the back of the glass.